Code-Institute-Submissions/ci-frontend-project1/README.md

 The navigation bar menu and dropdown link items are inspired by the contents in multiple yoga webpages

 #### Footer
-The footer content is decided by me but the design is inspired by [Footer_by_Steven_Wilson_dribbble](https://dribbble.com/shots/1809351-Footer-Detail-for-Personal-Website-Wireframe?utm_source=Clipboard_Shot&utm_campaign=arkrep&utm_content=Footer%20Detail%20for%20Personal%20Website%20Wireframe&utm_medium=Social_Share)
+The footer content is decided by me but the design is inspired by [Footer by Steven Wilson in dribbble](https://dribbble.com/shots/1809351-Footer-Detail-for-Personal-Website-Wireframe?utm_source=Clipboard_Shot&utm_campaign=arkrep&utm_content=Footer%20Detail%20for%20Personal%20Website%20Wireframe&utm_medium=Social_Share)

 ## Acknowledgement
 A lot of the code snippets on my webpage is taken from the bootstrap 4 website: